Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/your-first-hurl-file.md

 The quiz application consists of:

-- a website that let people create or play a series of quizzes
+- a website that lets people create or play a series of quizzes
 - a set of REST apis to list, create and delete question and quiz

 With Hurl, we're going to add tests for the website and the apis.